 Mental Health

-Our Department has been undertaking various mental health research projects to implement the WHO recommendation of “Integration of Mental Health into Primary care” in Chinese and Asian context.
-These projects aim to enhance mental health and self-efficacy for primary care patients particularly in chronic disease management, healthy ageing, youth well-being and suicide prevention.
+Our Department has been undertaking various mental health research projects to implement the WHO recommendation of “Integration of Mental Health into Primary care” in Asian and Chinese context.
+These projects aim to enhance community mental health and self-efficacy for primary care patients particularly in chronic disease management, healthy ageing, youth well-being, and suicide prevention.
+In recent years, the Department collaborated with the Department of Psychiatry and Department of Pharmacology and Pharmacy to make use of big data and other approaches to tackle population mental health problems.

 Key publications